iosephus/ml-course-project/README.md

 The file *analysis-report.Rmd* contains the R Markdown performing and documenting the analysis.

 The file *analysis-report.html* contains the generated HTML.
-It can be viewed in the gh-pages branch [here](https://iosephus.github.io/ml-course-project).
-Alternatively it can be seen served from Amazon S3 [here](https://s3-us-west-2.amazonaws.com/coursera-iosephus/analysis-report.html).
+It can be viewed in the gh-pages branch [here](https://iosephus.github.io/ml-course-project/analysis-report.html).